sarahciston/codingcare/posts/guide.md

 I joke that my projects are held together with duct tape and spitballs, but it's basically true.
 Most of them use a wild-sourced daisy chain of APIs[^api] and random tools from different domains, because this is what it requires to sketch out an idea I haven't seen represented elsewhere.
 There is magic and politics and new knowledge to be found in creative (read: unintended, inappropriate) applications and combinations of existing tools.

-To think about how to combine ingredients to produce new flavors, connect dots, (mix metaphors) is an explicitly artistic approach, because it is a way of thinking with (and against) materials *as such*.
-It questions and engages the material properties of the platforms, codes, cultures, data, and infrastructures, in the same ways artists explore other materials — whether paint color, wood grain, fiber textures, or anything else.
-Listening to your materials can make work self-reflexive in incredibly useful and critical ways, whether you decide to work with or against their attributes.

 [^api]: APIs are the access points for the code you write to reach different services and tools online.
 API stands for Application Program Interface.
 In the same way a web interface (browser protocol) helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site using programming.
 Like ordering from a menu, an API tells the programmer what they can order and how to request the information they need.
 When coders use APIs, they're pulling data or tools into their program from the outside — for example the [National Weather Service](https://www.weather.gov/documentation/services-web-api) — on top of the code they have written themselves.
 The downside of relying on external APIs is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or updates their system... your code also breaks.
-(Hence the duct tape.)
+(Hence the duct tape.)$$

+To think about how to combine ingredients to produce new flavors, connect dots, (mix metaphors) is an explicitly artistic approach, because it is a way of thinking with (and against) materials *as such*.
+It questions and engages the material properties of the platforms, codes, cultures, data, and infrastructures, in the same ways artists explore other materials — whether paint color, wood grain, fiber textures, or anything else.
+Listening to your materials can make work self-reflexive in incredibly useful and critical ways, whether you decide to work with or against their attributes.

+One way to combine wildly is to work wildly with metaphors, as Ren Loren Britton and Helen V. Pritchard do when they unpack the acronym CS to expand the field of "computer science" to include "Chance and Scandal," "Crying Sabotage," "Careful Slugs," and more.
+They suggest this "promiscuous metaphorical practice" can open up different plans, questions, and techniques in the field – including considerations of crip-technoscience and of more-than-human world:

+>"We follow CS (Careful Slugs) in how it might reroute, chomp away, do nothing about, slime up, slow down, or ripple towards attachments as a way of accounting for, unsettling, taking responsibility for, and remaking dominant universalisms of CS (Computer Science).
+We propose that when computation is approached through the speculation of CS (Careful Slugs), the computational operations of sorting become slowed down, separating becomes impossible as sticky bodies stick to surfaces, categorizing becomes softened."
+>>–Ren Loren Britton and Helen V. Pritchard (2022) @brittonCarefulSlugsCaring2022a

+It matters what materials you use and what metaphors you think with, whether your projects are held together with spitballs or slug trails.

 ### Learn how to learn